Sidharth Bharathan: 2002–2004: Debut and breakthrough

+2012–present: Directional debut and beyond

-The son of director Bharathan and actress K. P. A. C. Lalitha, he began his film career through the Malayalam film Nammal (2002) as an actor.
-He made his directorial debut and played the lead role in Nidra (2012), it was a remake of the 1981 Malayalam film of the same name directed by his father.
-Sidharth has also worked as a scenarist for the film Isha, a segment in the anthology film 5 Sundarikal.
+He made his directorial debut and played the lead role in Nidra and also acted as a lead actor along with Rima Kallingal, it was a remake of the 1981 Malayalam film of the same name directed by his father.
+He has also worked as a scenarist for the film Isha, a segment in the anthology film 5 Sundarikal.
+Also directed successful films Chandrettan Evideya, Djinn and Chathuram.

-Accident & Aftermath
+Accident and aftermath

 Sidharth was seriously injured in an accident on 11 September 2015.
 The Ford Figo car he was driving hit a wall on the road at Chambakkara near Kochi and the actor sustained serious injuries in his leg and head.
-He was in the ventilator of the Medical Trust Hospital in Kochi.
+He was in the ventilator of the Medical Trust Hospital.

-Personal life

-He was married to Anju Mohan Das since 12 December 2008 for about five years and later divorced in 2013.
-On 31 August 2019, he married Sujina.
-They have a daughter Kayalvizhi born on 22 July 2020.